 Back in the days when I set it up, I was looking at Weebly, Squarespace and Wix.
 If I had to set it up from scratch again, I would only add Squarespace and Wix to my shortlist.
 WordPress is too complicated for a blog like this one, and the other options are either not powerful enough (Webnode) or too complicated (Ghost).

 Wix offers a range of plans to fit different needs and budgets.
-For my blog, I use the “Combo” plan, which offers an ad-free site with a custom domain.
+For my blog, I use the “Combo” plan (now called ‘Light’), which offers an ad-free site with a custom domain.
 Here are all the relevant Wix plans:

 - Free plan

-- Combo: $16 a month: use your own domain name and remove all Wix ads
+- Light: $16 a month: use your own domain name and remove all Wix ads

-- Unlimited: $22 a month: increases your storage space and video upload limits
+- Core: $22 a month: increases your storage space and video upload limits

 - Easy to use, even for beginners (slightly easier than Squarespace even)